Privacy and cookies policy

 Data subject access requests need to be made in writing and we ask that your written request is accompanied by proof of your address and identify.
 If you would like a copy of the personal information we hold about you, please complete the Data subject access request form and email it to email@example.com.
 We will tell you as soon as possible if we require more information from you.
 If we are unable to meet your request, we will explain why.

-Alternatively, you can make a request in writing to: Group Company Secretary, A2Dominion Housing Group Ltd, The Point, 37 North Wharf Road, London, W2 1BD.
+Alternatively, you can make a request in writing to: Data Protection Officer, A2Dominion Housing Group Ltd, The Point, 37 North Wharf Road, London, W2 1BD.
 If you are seeking to obtain specific information (for example about a particular matter or from a particular time period), it helps if you clarify the details of what you would like to receive in your written request.

 The right to rectification